 You can change the text of the system messages – including text on buttons – to personalize your typeform, make it more relevant to your audience, or even make it speak different languages.

 To customize your system messages, follow these steps:

 1. Open your typeform from your Workspace.

-2. In the Create panel, click the Settings menu gear icon and select Messages:
+2. On the right-hand side of the Create panel, click the Settings menu gear icon and select Messages:

 3. Now you can scroll through all the system messages, and change whichever you like.

 4. Click on any text on the right to edit:

 Now you can delete the default text, and replace it with anything you want.
 Click Save to save your changes.
 At any time you can click Restore default next to a field to change the text back.

 The Messages menu contains all the default messages someone sees when filling in a typeform.
 The message types are: